What to do in Chiang Mai in three days

 Wat Phra Singh

 This ancient temple is a significant one.
 It looks modest and darker than most other wats from the outside but is superb inside.
 Walk to the back to admire another temple and a shiny golden stupa.
-In recent years, it seems that it the amount of gold leaf covering the religious buildings of Chiang Mai has seriously increased.
-The chedi of Wat Phra Singh that used to be plain white now has an impressive surface covered in gold.
+In recent years, it seems that the amount of gold leaf covering the religious buildings of Chiang Mai has seriously increased.
+The chedi of Wat Phra Singh, which used to be plain white, now has an impressive surface covered in gold.

 Wat Suan Dok